robocomp/cortex/README.md

 ```

 ## Installation
-Next step is to compile and install the DSR libs.
-You need to go to ~/robocomp/
+The next step is to compile and install the DSR libs.
+You need to clone this repo https://github.com/robocomp/cortex under ~/robocomp/components
 and execute this:
 ```bash
 mkdir build